JoonatanAlanampa/JoonatanAlanampa/README.md

 - Working on system-level development of video streaming setup; an HLS matrix-multiplication project with Siemens Catapult; and the ASIC RTL-to-GDSII flow.
 - Learning all things SoC-related.
 - Seeking a SoC-focused internship or junior developer role.
+Also interested in SoC related thesis worker positions.

 <!--
 **JoonatanAlanampa/JoonatanAlanampa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.